 The main content of this page starts here

-Service tree Rare tree species
+Service tree Service tree

 The Speierling (Sorbus domestica L.) is considered as endangered in its continuance country widely.
 This assessment is based on the regionally limited distribution of Speierling and its occurrence in small to moderate proportions in oak forest communities, which are often replaced by beech in the course of near-natural forest management.